DexterHuang/CyberCodeOnline/Rules.md

-#### Here at CCO, we hope to maintain a friendly community.
+#### Here at CyberCode Online, we hope to maintain a friendly community.
 In order for everyone to have fun and enjoy the game, please familiarise yourself with the rules.

 > If you feel someone is violating one of the rules and no moderators are around, take a screenshot and report it via direct messaging the moderators in the [Discord server](https://discord.gg/JREx8xz).